 Sandalwood Essential Oil

-The essential oil of sandalwood is extracted through steam distillation of pieces of wood from matured Sandalwood trees which are 40-80 years old, although 80 years is preferred.
+The essential oil of sandalwood is extracted through steam distillation of wood from matured sandalwood trees which are 40-80 years old, although 80 years is preferred.
 The older the tree, the better the oil reserve and the stronger the aroma.
 The main constituents of the essential oil of sandalwood are beta santalol, santyl acetate, and santalenes.

-As far as quality is concerned, Indian Sandalwood (botanical name Santalum Album) is considered best.
-There are two more varieties, namely the Hawaiian Sandalwood (Santalum Ellipticum), which is quite expensive, and the Australian Sandalwood (Santalum Spicatum) which is not overly beneficial, but is commercially more in use, since the first two varieties are rare and subsequently expensive; the Indian variety is on the verge of extinction.
+As far as quality is concerned, Indian Sandalwood (botanical name Santalum album) is considered the best.
+There are two more varieties, namely the Hawaiian Sandalwood (Santalum ellipticum), which is quite expensive, and the Australian Sandalwood (Santalum spicatum), which is not too beneficial but is commercially more in use.
+The Indian variety is expensive and on the verge of extinction.

 Health Benefits of Sandalwood Oil